If you can’t remove something from a document in Pages on Mac

 Remove all headers and footers from the document: Click in the toolbar, click the Document tab, then deselect the Header or Footer checkbox.

-Remove headers and footers from just one section of the document: Click in the toolbar, click the Section tab, then deselect the Header or Footer checkbox.
+Remove headers and footers from just one section of the document: Click in the toolbar, click the Section tab, then deselect the Header or Footer checkbox (for word-processing documents only).

 For more information, see Add and remove headers and footers.